DSPinheiro/DCS_MonteCarlo/README.md

 ## Changelog

+**03/07/2023**\
+Major main loop refactoring to simulate the bin in a seperate function.\
+Input parameters explanation.\

 **26/06/2023**\
 Added OpenMP support for event generation.\
 The user can now specify a number of threads to use for the simulation.\